ansys/pymapdl/doc/source/user_guide/upf.rst

 Once the DB connection has been initialized, you can access the database of the Mechanical APDL instance in read/write mode.

-A subset of the functions documented in _Accessing the Mechanical APDL Database have been exposed and can be called from the Python code.
+Of the functions documented in _Accessing the Mechanical APDL Database, a subset has been exposed so that they can be called from the Python code.

-Below is a list of those functions:
+The following table describes the exposed functions.

 **Table 2.
-Supported Database Access Functions.**
+Supported database access functions**

 +-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | **Supported Database Access Functions**                                                                                                                                                                                                             |